logo

 Fly in Open Spaces: Choose wide, open spaces away from people and potential hazards.

-Keep it in Sight: Always maintain a visual line of sight with your drone.
+Keep it in Sight: Always maintain a visual line of sight with your drone and stay below 400 feet (120 metres).

 Be Considerate: Avoid flying in residential areas to prevent noise disturbance.